floreo-labs/Java-Core-Curriculum/lessons/linked-lists/ReadMe.md

-- title: Linked Lists, Stacks & Queues
+# Linked Lists, Stacks & Queues

 # Objectives

-- Review linked lists and implementations of their common methods.
+- Learn about linked lists and implementations of their common methods.
 - Review stacks and queues and implementations of their common methods.
 - Identify the runtime complexity of each implemented operation.
 - Understand the difference between singly vs. doubly linked lists.